jbottum/t5pat/langchain_markdown46.md

 ## Step 1 - Installing dependencies for the models (#step1)

 After installing the software above, you will need to install the dependencies.
-From the terminal, please run the commands below
+From the terminal, please run the commands below:

 ```
 pip3 install transformers